Whether it’s a rooftop skyline or a café garden, these patios offer scenic views where you’d least expect.

 Mezes

-While there’s no shortage of Greek food in Greektown, we’re calling out Mezes for their large yet cozy covered patio and notably incredible eats.
+While there’s no shortage of Greek food in Greektown, we’re calling out Mezes for its large patio and notably incredible food.

 What to Order: A saganaki flaming cheese is always an excellent way to start off any meal with an Opa!
 Make sure you don’t miss the namesake Mezes dips, and you can try many at the same time with a Kria Pikilia platter.
 And for the main course, get a taste of that grill.